ElimsV/ESP8266/decapsulation/README.md

 ##Introduction
 This is a simple while practical example to illustrate how to decapsulate a reletive long package.
-All the codes are writen regards to Rui Na Thermal Meter.
+All the codes are writen regarding to Ruina Heat Meter.
 Although ideas are similar, you ought to modify some specific details when apply this sketch in other cases.

-Basically this is all about for loops, chars, char*s, and many assignment statements.
-As for me, the trick part is the proper use of chars and char*s. char takes up one byte of memory that stores one character value, but it seems to me that it is also capable of assigning a character string into one variable. char* is very special.
-It declares particularly a string ended with '\0'.
+Basically this are all about for loops, chars, char\*s, and many assignment statements.
+As for me, the trick part is the proper use of chars and char\*s. char takes up one byte of memory that stores one character value, but it seems to me that it is also capable of assigning a character string into one variable. char* is very special.
+It declares particularly a character array ended with '\0'.
 Besides it can declare an array of strings, like:
 ```
 char unit1[3]="02";